The Amazing Stories About Palawan

 Palawan’s History on Travel and Transportation

 Acrobatic Jeepney Ride or Dance Ritual?
-Surely, it’s the Ride of Your Life!
+Indeed, it’s the Ride of Your Life!

-What I envy talking about Palawan when I was in college (early 80’s) is that University Scholar students coming from this far flung province get higher fare allowances.
-It’s given twice a year, on Christmas break and at the end of school year.
+What I envied talking about Palawan when I was in college (the early ’80s) is that University Scholar students coming from this far-flung Province get higher fare allowances.
+It’s given twice a year, on Christmas break, and at the end of the school year.
 I think the same is true until today.

-If your money is not enough to buy a plane ticket, you have no choice but to take the boat ride all the way to Manila then to Palawan for 4 days and 3 nights.
+If your money is not enough to buy a plane ticket, you have no choice but to take the boat ride from Iligan, via Cebu, to Manila then to Palawan for four days and three nights.

 Sorry for that long detour.
-I haven’t reached my destination yet which is Kilometer 25, Barangay Bacungan, North of the City.
-So from Puerto Princesa Airport I was supposed to take another tricycle to the Jeepney terminal.
-The jeepney there leaves “regularly on time” when its fully loaded with people and stuff.
-It fills the jeepney up to its top, where a festival of rugged feet in their new colored slippers hanging around the roof of the jeepney, like an acrobatic stunt in a cheer leading competition when viewed from the top.
-Such magnificent site isn’t seen that much anymore these days.
+I haven’t reached my destination yet, which is Kilometer 25, Barangay Bacungan, north of the city.
+So from Puerto Princesa Airport, I was supposed to take another tricycle to the jeepney terminal.
+The jeepney there leaves “regularly on time” when it is full of passengers.
+The commuters and their stuff fill the jeepney up to its top.
+The crammed passengers up top the jeepney displayed a festival of rugged feet in their new colored slippers hanging around the roof’s side like an acrobatic stunt in a cheerleading competition.
+Such a magnificent site isn’t seen that much anymore these days.

 The Offering Dance Ritual

-You can also mistook that jeepney ride as a ritual dance offering.
-Everyone raising each their tender; a pig over there, chickens on the sides, sacks of rice on the inside.
+You can also mistake that jeepney ride as a ritual dance offering.
+Passengers raised each of their tenders; a pig over there, chickens on the sides, sacks of rice on the inside.
 Not to mention gallons and gallons of gasoline and petroleum gas that is more than enough to start a bonfire.

 Lost in Paradise Island, the Philippines Last Ecological Frontier

-Back in college, that kind of ride of your life is a big secret. why?
-Because students coming from Palawan they don’t go home!
-Instead, they spend their fare allowance in some other places in Mindanao at the homes of their new found friends or just wander around the campus.
+Back in college, that kind of ride of your life is a big secret.
+Why?
+Because students coming from Palawan, they don’t go home!
+Instead, they spend their fare allowance in some other places in Mindanao at the homes of their newfound friends, or just wander around the campus.
 So then I became the curious cat.
-When I got here I didn’t go home to Mindanao for ten long years.
-Not to worry though, I told my Mom.
-I am lost in Paradise Island!
+When I got here, I didn’t go home to Mindanao for ten long years.
+I told my Mom not to worry, I just got lost in Paradise Island!
 The Philippines’ Last Ecological Frontier!

-Unbeknownst to me I was infected with the Kambak-kambak syndrome.
-Something about Palawan that makes you want to stay, Or if you go away you’d always find yourself back in the province.
-Kambak-kambak or Come Back, Come Back syndrome!
+Unbeknownst to me, I got infected with the Kambak-kambak syndrome.
+Something about Palawan that makes you want to stay, Or if you go away, you’d always find yourself back in the province.
+Kambak-kambak or to come back again and again, syndrome!

 But I tell you, that truck worked wonders for that organization.
 After they took their foreign funder for a ride to their service areas to meet their project beneficiaries, on through the rugged, hilly, cliffy, bumpy logging roads, they got themselves a new Nissan Pathfinder pick-up truck.
 I was a witness.

-That old green Chevrolet wasn’t a 4-wheel drive truck and was always parked at the shop.
+That old green Chevrolet wasn’t a 4-wheel drive truck and was always parked at the repair shop.
 Working with the Palawan Center for Appropriate Rural Technology, Inc. (PCART) didn’t help me skip those top-load rides.
 Not only on jeepneys but also with the buses.
-It’s a 4-hour straight and/or six hours with flat tires travel of 135 km. to the Municipality of Roxas, the place I was deployed as a Community Organizer.
+It’s a 4-hour straight and six hours with flat tires travel of 135 km. to the Municipality of Roxas, my place of deployment as a Community Organizer.
 That’s what I miss about Palawan these days, my land travel adventures.